 This is A definition, but under no circumstances, that definition encompasses the whole concept of productivity.
 Because, at the end of the day, productivity relates to how YOU do something and what results you have.

 The problem with definitions, though, is that the most of them do not apply to you!
-Are general principles, cannot relate to what YOU are doing, and under no way can point you to a direction how to better the way to do things!
+Are general principles, cannot relate to what YOU are doing, and in no way can point you in a direction how to better the way to do things!
 Isn’t, right?

 The Myths Of Productivity